 The Glen Lake Fire Department, with locations in downtown Glen Arbor and Empire, are equipped to handle medical emergencies on land and water.

-Mark McBride, aka “Doctor Bear”, opened a practice in March of 2018 next to the Martin Company, right in the heart of Glen Arbor, MI (He sees patients on Tuesdays, Thursdays and Saturdays in Glen Arbor).
+Mark McBride, aka “Doctor Bear” is located next to the Martin Company, right in the heart of Glen Arbor, MI offering massage and chiropractic care.

-"Summertime weather" begins in early June with mild temps (60s and 70s) and spans through Labor Day.
+"Summertime weather" begins in early June with mild temps (usually in the 70s) and spans through Labor Day.
 Average temps in July and August are usually in the 70s and 80s.
 While the visiting season winds down here in September, temps often still remain in the 60s and 70s until October.

-Of course!
-The area is literally nature's playground with endless options for kids and families including: dune climbs, hikes, swimming, beach play and more.
+A. The area is literally nature's playground with endless options for kids and families including: dune climbs, hikes, swimming, beach play and more.
 Glen Arbor has a beautiful playground and outdoor park located just off State Street (across from Cherry Republic), and there are more playgrounds dotted throughout the area.
 From shopping to dining options, activities and down-time, this area will leave a wonderful impression on your children for years to come.
-There is plenty of family friendly recreation to seek (not to mention beach time!) and family friendly community and local businesses special events.
+There is plenty of family friendly recreation to seek (not to mention beach time!)

-Absolutely.
-There are endless options for couples or singles traveling to the area, looking for a quiet escape.
-Explore quiet beaches, trails, upscale dining options and more during your stay.
+A: There are endless options for couples or singles traveling to the area, looking for a quiet escape.
+Explore beaches, trails, a variety of dining options and more during your stay.
 Glen Lake is the a great place to recreate, seek peace and reconnect.
-We are an eclectic mix of people, from a range of ages, cultures and backgrounds.
+We are an eclectic mix of people, ranging in ages, cultures and backgrounds.
 You'll find yourself at home and welcomed to the area.

 Each little town in Leelanau has its own vibe and things to do, so have fun exploring!
 From Empire to Glen Arbor, Leland to Northport, Maple City to Cedar, Lake Leelanau and Suttons Bay.

-Yes!
-Look for pet-friendly options when reserving your vacation rental.
-Or, if you're just in town for a day, feel free to bring Fido!
-We only ask that you pick up after your pet and remember that the sidewalks are busy with lots of people (and other pets), so please be courteous of others.
+If you're just in town for a day, feel free to bring Fido!
+Please keep your pet leashed and pick up after them.
+Remember that the sidewalks are busy with lots of people (and other pets) and streets lined with cars, so please be courteous of others.